apache/logging-log4j2/BUILDING.md

 -->
 # Building Log4j 2

-To build Log4j 2, you need a JDK implementation version 1.7 or greater, and Apache Maven.
+To build Log4j 2, you need a JDK implementation version 1.7 or greater, JDK version 9, and Apache Maven.
 Note that building the site requires Maven 3.0.5, while everything else works fine with any version of Maven 3.

+Log4j 2.x uses the Java 9 compiler in addition to the Java version installed in the path.
+This is accomplished by usin Maven's toolchains support.
+Log4j 2 provides a sample toolchains XML file in the root folder.
+This may be used by modifying it and installing the file as toolchains.xml in the .m2 folder or by using -t ./toolchains-sample.xml when invoking Maven.

 To perform the license release audit, a.k.a.
 "RAT check", run.